Born in the Dark: The Catastrophic Collapse of Fuzzy Dark Matter Solitons as the Origin of Little Red Dots: Analytic Framework

 As shown in Figure~\ref{fig:parameter_space}, we identify the parameter space where FDM is consistent with observations.
 To ensure robustness, we also perform a sensitivity analysis regarding the baryon loading parameters.
 We note that the derived constraints depend on the assumption that the observed effective radius $r_e$ traces the soliton core scale $r_c$ (i.e., $\eta_r \equiv r_e/r_c \sim \mathcal{O}(1)$).
-If $r_e$ corresponds to a larger scattering photosphere, the constraints would shift; however, for our fiducial assumptions, a window around $m_{22} \approx 2$ emerges.
+For the soliton scaling in Eq.~(\ref{eq:rc_scaling}), one finds $m_{22}\propto r_c^{-1/2}\propto \eta_r^{1/2}$ at fixed $(r_e, M_s)$; thus an uncertainty $\eta_r\sim 0.5$--$3$ shifts the inferred $m_{22}$ by a factor of $\sim 0.7$--$1.7$.
+If $r_e$ corresponds to a larger scattering photosphere, or if the black hole is in an early progenitor phase where it does not yet trace the full soliton mass ($M_{\rm BH} < M_c$), the constraints would shift significantly.
+However, under the direct mapping assumption ($M_{\rm BH} \approx M_c$), a fiducial window around $m_{22} \approx 2$ emerges.